kunalj101/python_intro_hackathon/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:ca19896cae
 ## Impute missing values of SelfEmployed?

-To impute missing values of Categorical variables, we look at the frquency table and impute with value has higher frequency because there is a high probability of success.
-For example, if you look at distribution of SelfEmployed 500 out of 582 which is ~86% of total values falls under category "No".
+To impute missing values of Categorical variables, we look at the frequency table and impute with value has higher frequency because there is a high probability of success.
+For example, if you look at the distribution of SelfEmployed 500 out of 582 which is ~86% of total values falls under the category "No".
 Here we will replace missing values of SelfEmployed with "No".

 ```{python}